ist356/assignment-08-ulifitsup/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment I learned a bit more about streamlit, especially it is capable of making more comprehensive data presentation, like presenting on a map.
+Also I learned more about pyplot and seaborn and how they could be used in data presentation.